nsmaciej/kale/docs/Notes.md

 * Yew Rust web framework on how to use the stdweb library well
 * Visual Studio Code for inspiration on modern programming GUIs and editor APIs
 * petgraph and rust-forest crates for working with graphs

+## Rust web framework options

+* https://github.com/fitzgen/dodrio Great potential but still very experimental lots of weird casts and an obsession with bump allocation.
+The todo mvc writes to local storage after every action.
+* yew - Not keyed, not sure if it's versatile enough and seems too complex to easily modify.
+Quite a few complaints too https://www.reddit.com/r/rust/comments/9iab7y/writing_a_front_app_with_rust_yew_real_use_cases/
+* seed - doesn't provide a way to abstract away components amongst other things.